Today, we’re going to count down the top 5 comet facts including:

-There’s lots of them.
+There’s lots of comets in the Oort Cloud.
 But they’re small and account for a small total volume.

 2. The anatomy of a comet